-

 The Strathcona Wilderness Institute hosted an online talk on March 24 by Dr. Jasmine Janes and Genevieve van der Voort whose topic was “Orchid pollinators of Strathcona Park“.
 If you missed this event or would like to see it again, … Continue reading

-Posted in Guest Speakers, Insects and spiders, Plants and fungi
+Posted in Guest Speakers, Insects and arachnids, Plants and fungi

 Comments Off on Recording available for orchid pollinators talk